BlackshearDevCo/MovieFindr/README.md

 [How to set up NextJS 14 with Apollo Client?](https://medium.com/@sehrawy/how-to-set-up-nextjs-14-with-apollo-client-754a177e0a00) - Used for setting up Apollo Client with Next.js 14 (only part of their code was used, the rest of the article was for reference).

-[Vercel's v0](https://v0.dev) - Used for helping scaffold a design for the site.
-Not used for functional code generation.

 [Realtime Colors](https://www.realtimecolors.com/) - Used for generating a pleasant looking theme and integrating into TailwindCSS.

 [Trello](https://trello.com) - Used for tracking tasks and progress.